 Peat surveys were carried out in accordance with best practice guidance for developments on peatland Error!
-Bookmark not defined.
-Error!
-Bookmark not defined.
-Phase 1 peat probing resulted in probing on a 100 m grid on initial assessment areas of the OHL route which was used in preliminary site layout designs.
-Phase 2 probing saw detailed probing undertaken across the Proposed Alignment layout, focusing on access tracks, tower locations and other site infrastructure.
-The Phase 1 survey informed the site design such that areas of recorded peat could be avoided where technically feasible.
+Bookmark not defined.^{Error!
+Bookmark not defined.} Phase 1 peat probing resulted in probing on a 100 m grid on initial assessment areas of the OHL route which was used in preliminary site layout designs.
+Phase 2 probing saw detailed probing undertaken across the Alternative Alignment layout, focussing on access tracks, tower locations and other site infrastructure.
+The Phase 1 survey informed the site design such that areas of recorded peat could avoided where technically feasible.